How to Tell If Bacon Is Bad: 3 Easy Ways to Find Out

 - Examine your bacon before buying.
 Always check the sell-by date to make sure you’re getting the freshest product.

 - Wrap your opened bacon with paper towels before storing them.
-These towels will absorb the moisture from produce respiration.
+These towels will absorb the moisture to produce respiration.

 - To maximize the shelf life of your opened bacon, store it in a resealable plastic bag or wrap it tightly with aluminum foil or plastic wrap.